-elect t he target instances on which you want to run the co onfiguration.
+Select the target instances on wh Add Instances Delete ch you want to run the co nfiguration.

 Add Instances Delete

-0 IP Address Name
+IP Address Name

-) 172.17.0.150 10.102.31.190
+□ 172.17.0.150 10.102.31.190

 5. Specify the execution settings and click Finish to run the commands on the NetScaler CPX instance.
 If you want to save the configuration and run it later, click Save and Exit.